List of Mobile Suit Zeta Gundam characters: A.E.U.G

 No longer wearing a mask, Char Aznable returns to the Earth Sphere and infiltrates the Earth Federation Forces using the humorous alias "Quattro Bajeena", which can be romanized as quarter vagina in reference to the James Bond film Octopussy.
-Char joins with other Federation officers, including former enemies such as Amuro Ray and Bright Noah, and becomes one of the top pilots of the AEUG.
+Char joins with other Federation officers, including former enemies such as Amuro Ray and Bright Noa, and becomes one of the top pilots of the AEUG.
 Char serves as Kamille Bidan's mentor in the war against the Earth Federation's oppressive Titans organization.

 Despite repeating prodding of his comrades, Char refuses to take a leadership position within the AEUG maintaining his Quattro facade and stating that he is merely a pilot.
 However, this changes after the death of Four Murasame when Kamille states that he will no longer refer to him as Quattro Bajeena.
 Char's political speech in front of Federation Assembly in Dakar, which is broadcast throughout Earth and Space, is one of the most important events in the UC Gundam timeline.
 It seals Char's total commitment toward space colonization and migration of humanity to space.
 Despite AEUG's victory in the Gryps Conflict against the Titans, Char is defeated in the final battle by Haman Karn, leader of the Axis faction and assumed dead.
 However, as the final credits roll, Char's damaged Hyaku Shiki floats by with its cockpit hatch open.